 IM-13000.
-Failure to Act Under Provisions of Code of Arbitration Procedure
+Failure to Act Under Provisions of Code of Arbitration Procedure for Industry Disputes

 - 13100.
 Definitions - 13101.
 Applicability of Code and Incorporation by Reference - 13102.
 National Arbitration and Mediation Committee - 13103.
 Director of Dispute Resolution - 13104.
 Effect of Arbitration on NASD Regulatory Activities - 13105.
 Agreement of the Parties